Havana in 3 Days

 Hotel Habana Libre

-There is a gallery of photographs of the hotel’s role in the revolution on the wall in the foyer.
+There is a gallery of photographs documenting the hotel’s role in the revolution on the wall in the foyer.

 Hotel Habana Libre Foyer